 - Ambivalence can be seen when people are always late for appointments, or repeatedly make excuses for missing them; when they change the conversation away from uncomfortable topics and when they use dismissive body language.
 Ambivalence is the most common reaction and may not amount to uncooperativeness.
 No service user is without ambivalence at some stage in the helping process.
 We are all ambivalent about the dependency involved in being helped by others.
 It may reflect cultural differences, not being clear about what is expected, or be about poor previous experiences of involvement with practitioners.
 Ambivalence may need to be acknowledged, but it can be readily worked through;

 - Confrontation includes challenging practitioners, provoking arguments, and often indicates a deep-seated lack of trust leading to a 'fight' rather than 'flight' response to difficult situations.
-Parents / carers may fear, perhaps realistically, that their children may be taken away or they may be reacting to them having being taken away.
-They may have difficulty in consistently seeing the worker's good intent and be suspicious of their motives.
-It is important for the worker to be clear about their role and purpose, demonstrate a concern to help, but not to expect an open relationship to begin with.
-However, the parent / carer's uncooperativeness must be challenged, so that they become aware that the worker / agency will not give up.
-If the worker involved faces this kind of confrontation and verbal aggression, they should seek advice and support from their manager in finding the most effective way to continue to work with the family (see Section 10, Keeping Workers Safe);
+Parents may fear, perhaps realistically, that their children may be taken away or they may be reacting to them having being taken away.
+They may have difficulty in consistently seeing the practitioner's good intent and be suspicious of their motives.
+It is important for the practitioner to be clear about their role and purpose, demonstrate a concern to help, but not to expect an open relationship to begin with.
+However, the parent's uncooperativeness must be challenged, so that they become aware that the practitioner/agency will not give up.
+If the practitioner involved faces this kind of confrontation and verbal aggression, they should seek advice and support from their manager in finding the most effective way to continue to work with the family (see Section 13, Keeping Workers Safe);

 - Violence: It may reflect a deep and long-standing fear and projected hatred of authority figures.
 People may have experience of getting their way through intimidation and violent behaviour.
-The worker / agency will need to be realistic about the capacity for change in the context of an offer of help with the areas that need to be addressed.
+The practitioner/agency will need to be realistic about the capacity for change in the context of an offer of help with the areas that need to be addressed.
 If necessary the children should be referred for Section 47 enquiries, and this may entail them being removed from the family home for assessment.
-Keeping workers safe in such situations is vital (see Section 10, Keeping Workers Safe).
+Keeping workers safe in such situations is vital (see Section 13, Keeping Workers Safe).

-There are a variety of reasons why some families may be uncooperative with practitioners, including:
+There are a variety of reasons why some families may not engage with practitioners, including:

-- They do not want their privacy invaded;
+- They do not want their privacy invaded and resent outside interference;

 - They perceive there are cultural differences;